informalsystems/quint/doc/adr004-effect-system.md

 ## Solution

-TNT expressions and definitions can be assigned both a type and an effect, which can be independent of each other.
+TNT expressions and definitions can be assigned both a type and an effect, which are independent of each other.
 Here are some examples of inferred effects for some definitions:

 ```